faizalrf/documentation/MariaDB-Encryption-Hashicorp-Vault.md

  - The secrets include MariaDB encryption keys, for instance.
 - `/hashicorp/config` will store the configuration file in JSON format
  - Vault supports both JSON & HCL "<https://github.com/hashicorp/hcl>" format, we will use `hcl` for this case
-- `/hashicorp/logs` will store the running logs of the process.

 Download the vault zip file for the targeted OS, we will be downloading for Linux of course.